Managed Service offers in Azure Marketplace

 Managed Service offers streamline the process of onboarding customers to Azure Lighthouse.
 When a customer purchases an offer in Azure Marketplace, they'll be able to specify which subscriptions and/or resource groups should be onboarded.

-After that, users in your organization will be able to work on those resources from within your organization's tenant through Azure delegated resource management, according to the access you defined when creating the offer.
+After that, users in your organization will be able to work on those resources from within your managing tenant through Azure delegated resource management, according to the access you defined when creating the offer.
 This is done through a manifest that specifies the Azure Active Directory (Azure AD) users, groups, and service principals that will have access to customer resources, along with roles that define their level of access.
-By assigning permissions to an Azure AD group rather than a series of individual user or application accounts, you can add or remove individual users when your access requirements change.

 Public and private offers

-Each Managed Services offer includes one or more plans.
+Each Managed Service offer includes one or more plans.
 Plans can be either private or public.

 Public plans let you promote your services to new customers.
 These are usually more appropriate when you only require limited access to the customer's tenant.
 Once you've established a relationship with a customer, if they decide to grant your organization additional access, you can do so either by publishing a new private plan for that customer only, or by onboarding them for further access using Azure Resource Manager templates.